Notorious Studios breaks free from World of Warcraft to build its own worlds

 “I think they’re a developer who cares a lot about the player’s experience as well,” Kaleiki said.
 “They have a franchise that’s beloved by players.
 We have so many friends and colleagues who work at Riot, who used to work at Blizzard.
 I’ve always had a good view of them.”

 That support could be key to helping Notorious launch its first project.
+And help isn’t just coming from Riot.
+Its investment round brought in $5 million, with Galaxy Interactive as the lead investor.

 “We’re very excited about the idea of this studio and the culture we’re going to build, and the types of games that we can make,” concluded Kaleiki.